sphinx-contrib/fulltoc/docs/source/install.rst

       extensions = ['sphinxcontrib.fulltoc']
       ...

 3. Rebuild all of the HTML output for your project.
+Note that this extension is incompatible with the :hidden: option to the toctree directive

 Advanced Use
 ============